RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Will arrived underweight, with a matted bottom, and also had very overgrown incisors.
 He had his incisors removed when he underwent his neuter.
 He recovered quickly and was adopted about a month later by one of our volunteers!

 Cody was one of eight rabbits that we took in from Tangi Humane Society in February.
 He was the worst off of the bunch, besides ear mites he also had major urine scalding/staining, underweight, and runny eyes.
 The rest of his friends, who apparently weren't there as long as he was, had ear mites, were underweight, and some had bite wounds from being housed together.
 Cody, after various antibiotic drops and xrays, it was determined that he did have elongated toothroots that cause his eyes to run occasionally.
-His eye runny-ness has dramatically decreased since his arrival and he went out for an adoption 'trial run' in October which has been going well so far!
+His eye runny-ness has dramatically decreased since his arrival and he went out for an adoption 'trial run' in October 2020 and was finalized in November 2020.

 Obi Bun Kenobi was one of our first medical cases of 2020.
 He was found as a stray in January, emaciated, urine stained/matted, holding his leg oddly, and he also had a severe case of ear mites.
 Fortunately he did not have any broken limbs but he did have parasites.
 It took him about 2 months to recover to the point that he was healthy enough for us to neuter, and he was then adopted later in the summer!